asdqwex/doplr/README.md

 Doplr is built on top of _floom_, the streaming infrastructure build system.
 Doplr and floom aim to go hand in hand in tackling Javascript's final frontier - it has conquered the browser and the server - now it's time to take on infrastructure and operations.

-**Doplr requires a very recent io.js**, as of the time of writing that is 2.1.0.
-This is because many very important security features have been improved massively in recent builds of io.js.
-Ensure you have the newest version at https://iojs.org

 # Sweep

 Sweep is Doplr's discovery action.
-It is able to scan a host, a network, and most importantly, a cloud providers API.
+It is able to discover hosts, networks, and most importantly, cloud provider APIs.
 Doplr's sweeps are powered by _floom_, both for discovering hosts via a cloud providers API, as well as probing hosts themselves via SSH or floom's fireball daemon.

-Doplr sweep will scan a host and add it to to Doplr's "forecast".
-A forecast what Doplr calls the data which represents what it has seen so far.
-Doplr will automatically create a .forecast directory, and all sweeps will _append_ to the forecast.
-It is generally assumed you'd use distinct directories for distinct infrastructures, but Doplr will optimistically search up the directory chain for a .forecast (exactly like git's behavior).
+Information Doplr discovers is added to the **forecast**.
+A forecast is what Doplr calls the information it has collected so far.
+Running Doplr sweep will automatically create a .forecast directory, and all subsequent sweeps in that directory or any subdirectory will _append_ to that forecast.
+It is generally assumed you'd use distinct directories for distinct infrastructures (think git repositories).
+Like git, Doplr will search up the directory chain for a .forecast (exactly like git's behavior).

     doplr sweep host myserver.com